69 Anatomy and Physiology

 This textbook sticks to the basic functioning of the human body, from motion to metabolism, as a common theme through which fundamental physics topics are introduced.
 Related practice, reinforcement and Lab activities are included.

-Douglas College Human Anatomy & Physiology II (4th ed.)
-(CC-BY) by Douglas College Biology Department.
-Editors: Jennifer Barker, Casper De Villiers, and Todd Harper,
+Douglas College Human Anatomy & Physiology II (4th ed.) by Douglas College Biology Department. edited by Jennifer Barker, Casper De Villiers, and Todd Harper (CC-BY).

 This textbook is a project under development by our Biology faculty to ultimately provide students with all the factual information they need to succeed in the BIOL 1203 and BIOL 1209 courses at Douglas College in BC, Canada.